mystic-toad/urban-stats-tpg/README.md

 This repo serves as a utility for reverse geocoding lat/lon pairs into zip codes in various formats.
 This is also a child project of [tpg_utils](https://github.com/mystic-toad/tpg-utils), a comprehensive photo metadata searching suite optimized for TPG, and features photo index integrations.

-*This is still an early-development cycle application, expect issues.
+*This is still an early development-cycle application, expect issues.
 Please report any issues you find so they can be fixed.*

 ## Installation
 - This feature uses several data processing and geographical dependencies.
 In your active virtual environment run: